ircv3/ircv3-specifications/extensions/client-batch.md

 ### Dependencies

-This specification does not depend on the [`batch`][] capability, as it is only used for server-initiated batches.
+This specification does not depend on the [`batch`][] capability, which is used for server-initiated batches only.

 This specification uses the [standard replies][] framework.